 — John Medina, Brain Rules

 Maya Angelou's quote in the previous tip isn't just about memorization, though.
 There's another point she's making.

 While virtually every presentation relies on some form of data to illustrate or emphasize the core point, master communicators like Steve Jobs know that data alone ain’t enough.

 Science again comes to our aid in explaining how and why this is important.
 In his book, Brain Rules, molecular biologist John Medina has this to say about the role of emotion on the human brain:

-“An emotionally charged event (usually called an ECS, short for emotionally competent stimulus) is the best-processed kind of external stimulus ever measured.
-Emotionally charged events persist much longer in our memories and are recalled with greater accuracy than neutral memories.”
+“An emotionally charged event (usually called an ECS, short for emotionally competent stimulus) is the best-processed kind of external stimulus ever measured.”

 Chip and Dan Heath further elaborate on the impact that emotion can have on persuasive communication in their book, Made to Stick: Why Some Ideas Survive and Others Die.
 The authors describe an exercise that Chip does with his students at Stanford University.
 The students are tasked with giving a one-minute persuasive speech.
 Everyone must present on the same topic, with half the class arguing for one point of view and the other half arguing for the opposite point of view.